Best Flooring For Stairs | MyFloorQuote

 Can LVT be used on stairs?

-Yes, LVT can be fitted on stairs to match the hard flooring throughout your home.
-However, it requires specialised metal nosing profiles on every step to ensure safety and prevent slips.
+Yes, but it requires professional metal nosing profiles on every step to ensure safety and prevent slips.

 Is sheet vinyl good for stairs?

-No, sheet vinyl is heavily discouraged on stairs.
-It lacks the structural stability to wrap securely around step edges and can be extremely slick, creating a major fall hazard.
+No, it is slick and lacks the structural stability to wrap around step edges safely.

 Which stair floor reduces noise best?